GodOfKebab/wg-quickrs/docs/notes/amneziawg.md

 Since `wg-quickrs` allows you to specify which `wg` and which userspace implementation to use, it is super easy to set up [AmneziaWG](https://docs.amnezia.org/documentation/amnezia-wg/).
 But you still need to install it before you can use it.

+ℹ️ Note 1: `wg-quickrs agent init` command will seamlessly use `AmneziaWG` if it is installed.
+If not, it will fall back to the default `wg` implementation.
+So you should follow this guide, then run `wg-quickrs agent init`.

-⚠️ Note 1: You need to use `AmneziaWG` app, not the `AmneziaVPN` on the client.
+⚠️ Note 2: You need to use `AmneziaWG` app, not the `AmneziaVPN` on the client.

 ## 1. `AmneziaWG` Installation